mdn/browser-compat-data/schemas/compat-data-schema.md

 - An optional `tags` property which is an array of strings allowing to assign tags to the feature.
   Each tag in the array must be namespaced.
 The currently allowed namespaces are:

-  - `webfeatures`: A namespace to tag features belonging to a web platform feature group as defined by [web-platform-dx/web-features](https://github.com/web-platform-dx/web-features/blob/main/feature-group-definitions/README.md).
+  - `web-features`: A namespace to tag features belonging to a web platform feature group as defined by [web-platform-dx/web-features](https://github.com/web-platform-dx/web-features/blob/main/feature-group-definitions/README.md).

   For more information, see the [tagging data guidelines](/docs/data-guidelines/tags.md).